bueler/mccarthy/projects/2018/stepflow/README.md

 DESCRIPTION: FIXME

-SOFTWARE REQUIREMENTS: FIXME
+SOFTWARE REQUIREMENTS: Numerical Python (Python3+numpy+matplotlib).
+The Firedrake finite element library, also in Python, will be used, but it will be installed on a provided laptop.

-REQUIRED STUDENT BACKGROUND: FIXME
+REQUIRED STUDENT BACKGROUND: Exposure to differential equations and linear algebra.
+Basic programming with numerical Python.